TZstatsADS/Fall2021-Project1-mbhz1995/output/README.md

 ### Output folder

-The output directory contains analysis output, processed datasets, logs, or other processed things.
+The output directory contains a csv file, which is the processed data with the results for sentiment analysis.